dropdown menu icon

 Diagnosing Urethral Stricture Disease

-Urethral Stricture Chattanooga TNYour medical history will be evaluated, including evaluation of erectile function.
-You will receive a physical exam and a cystoscopy and urethrogram (X-ray dye test) will be used to evaluate the location and length of the strictures.
-A quick and simple diagnostic screening test, called uroflowmetry or uroflow, will be used to evaluate urine flow.
+Urethral Stricture Treatment East Ridge TNYour medical history will be evaluated, including an assessment of erectile function.
+You will receive a physical exam, and a cystoscopy and urethrogram (X-ray dye test) will be used to evaluate the location and length of the strictures.
+A quick, simple diagnostic screening test called uroflowmetry (uroflow) will be used to evaluate urine flow.
 Other diagnostic tests include urinalysis and urine cultures.

 Urethral Stricture Disease Treatment Options

 Generally, treatment is determined by the severity and length of the stricture.
-There are a few treatment options offered by Dr. Shridharani, you can find information about each below.
+Dr. Shridharani offers the following options.

 Urethral Dilation

-This procedure is done under local or general anesthetic in an attempt to widen or open the urethral narrowing.
+This procedure is performed under local or general anesthesia to widen the urethral narrowing.
 However, the success of urethral dilation is temporary and of short duration in most men.
-For men with short, thin strictures this is still a good option.
+For men with short, thin strictures, this is still a good option.

 Internal Urethrotomy

-This option offers a better chance to avoid reforming of the stricture.
+This option offers a better chance to avoid reforming the stricture.
 This procedure is performed with endoscopic visualization using a tiny knife to cut out the stricture while you are asleep.
-However, it is limited to short strictures and may require additional treatment with a repeat urethrotomy or urethroplasty.
-Median time to stricture recurrence is 7-12 months.
+However, it is limited to short strictures and may require additional treatment, such as a repeat urethrotomy or urethroplasty.
+The median time to stricture recurrence is 7-12 months.

 Urethroplasty

 This is the gold standard treatment for urethral stricture disease.
-Here, the scar is excised or bypassed and the urethra is reconstructed.
-The urethra is reconstructed with either healthy segments of urethral tissue or a graft of healthy tissue from another part of the body, usually the mouth.
-You are asleep during this procedure and an overnight stay in the hospital is routine.
-Stricture recurrence rate is less than 10% which makes this procedure the best and most cost-effective treatment option.
+Here, the scar is excised or bypassed, and the urethra is reconstructed with either healthy segments of urethral tissue or a graft of healthy tissue from another part of the body, usually the mouth.
+You are asleep during this procedure, and an overnight stay in the hospital is routine.
+The stricture recurrence rate is less than 10%, which makes this procedure the best and most cost-effective treatment option.

 Is Urethral Stricture Disease Dangerous?